 A senior researcher familiar with automated reef surveys described a losing trade: measure fewer sites well or more sites poorly.
 After a week at sea, terabytes of diver video piled up like driftwood at a river mouth—beautiful, blocking, and unsafe to ignore.

 The fix was not heroics.
 It was triage.
 Computer vision models flagged frames with target species, coral cover changes, and obvious anomalies.
 Analysts focused on the edge cases instead of counting fish frame by frame.
-The result was not just speed; it was consistency, because the labeling procedure stopped drifting with fatigue.
+The result was not just speed; it was consistency, because the labeling protocol stopped drifting with fatigue.

 Data science humbled: the ocean resists tidy datasets